Monitoring and Evaluation in a dynamic health environment (M&E)Apply online now

 For this course and a number of other KIT courses funding from the Orange Knowledge Programme OKP (former NFP) is available for applicants from OKP Country List.
 See the OKP page for more information.
 See top of this page for the OKP deadline for this course.
 Applicants from OKP countries are strongly encouraged to apply for an NFP scholarship.

 The OKP application will have to be done via an online application system (ATLAS).
-OKP application deadline for 2018-2019: 26 March 2018.
+OKP application deadline for 2018-2019: March 2019 (exact date will follow!).